Private Pilot Licence

-Students who are dedicated, work hard and proceed at an appropriate pace, will be completed in order to meet the prerequisites for entrance by September 1.
-Successful MRU PPL students will receive a credit for the first required course in the Diploma, a savings of more than $4,400.
+Students who are dedicated, work hard and proceed at an appropriate pacewill complete the PPL in 5 to 8 months.
+Successful MRU PPL students will receive a credit for the first required course in the Diploma, a savings of more than $4,500.

 When does the PPL start?

-The program starts mid-January with ground school classes running twice a week into mid-April.
-Ground School classes are held at the main MRU campus.
-Flight training begins gradually in mid January in conjunction with Ground School with an anticipated completion in mid-August.
-Students are expected to have an increased availability March through August.
+The program starts with ground school classes running twice a week for two months.
+Ground school classes are held at the main MRU campus.
+Flight training begins in conjunction with Ground school with an anticipated completion five to eight months after starting.
+Students are expected to be sufficiently available to conduct flight training.